NWA Suzuki School of Music

 - Please note that other family members such as siblings are allowed to be in the lesson so long as they are not a distraction.
 If you plan to bring younger children please provide them with quiet activities to occupy them, and be responsible for their behavior in the studio.
-Siblings are not allowed to wander the building while you are observing your child’s lesson, and should especially not enter other studios during the lesson time.
+Siblings are not allowed to wander while you are observing your child’s lesson, and should especially not enter other studios or parts of the building during the lesson time.

 All cell phones and other electronic devices must be turned OFF during lessons unless approved by the teacher.

 Group classes play an important role in Talent Education and are required.
 Classes will be held every week during the semester.
 These classes reinforce technical skill development, repertoire review, listening, reading, and musicality.
 Students will also have the opportunity to develop their teamwork and ensemble skills in a fun environment, playing with their peers.
 Parental attendance is required and you should plan to sit quietly and take notes as this is a lesson.
 This is also a wonderful opportunity to watch and assess your child’s progress.

 Group B (Book 1, Etude – Book 3) Tuesdays, 4:30-5:15pm

 Group C (Book 4 – Book 8) Tuesdays, 5:00-6:00pm

 Held monthly, all Violin Group Classes will meet on a Tuesday in a combined group class setting with all NWASSM students.

 September 12, October 10, November 7, December 12